chernolabs/forensIT/README.md

 library(pedprobr)
 ```

-In the provided code segment, several steps are taken to set up a simulation and visualization of a pedigree with marker information and quantitative phenotypes.
+In the provided code, several steps are taken to set up a simulation and visualization of a pedigree with marker information.

 First, a random seed value of 123457 is set to ensure reproducibility of random processes in the code.

-Next, the variable freqs is assigned the first 15 elements of the result obtained by applying the getfreqs() function to the "Argentina" dataset.
+Next, the variable freqs is assigned the first 15 markers obtained by applying the getfreqs() function to the "Argentina" dataset.
 The lapply() function is used to filter out values that are not equal to zero.

-The variable pedName is set to 'ped5Ensemble', specifying the name of the pedigree.

 Then, a linear pedigree named fam is created with 2 founders using the linearPed() function.